zsniko/CVXML/README.md

 ## Overview

 The project uses a Jupyter notebook to guide you through the process of creating classifiers using only NumPy, CVXPY, and Matplotlib.
 Each section of the notebook corresponds to a different part of the classifier construction process.

-## Reference

 The methods used in this project are based on "Section 8.6 Classification" of the reference book [1].

 ## Dependencies